Hey teachers, I’m talking to you, about your own voices!

 - to express ourselves.

 “Performance” can be a loaded word, even for old experienced people (me).
-“I’m going to sing for ___” is how I like to frame a performance situation now.
+“I’m going to sing for you” is how I like to frame every performance situation now.
 Once I’m onstage, doing my sing thing, it stops being a “performance booking” or “audition” or “impressing someone” and becomes an exciting, fascinating, two-way experience with the audience.
 We teachers need to remember and practice this amazing art often.
 Good for the soul and good for our teaching!
 Putting ourselves out there can be scary at first, but worth it.